HeRo3S/dotfiles/README.md

     - Tmux
     - Neovim
     - Firefox
+    - FZF
 - Through curl:
+    - FNM
+    - Starship.rs
+- Some ZSH plugins:
-    - Oh-my-zsh
+    - Autosuggestion/ Autocompletion
-    - Powerlevel10k
+    - Syntax highlighting
-    - NVM
+    - ZSH vi mode

 ## Usage
 For minimalistic distros like Arch or Gentoo that don't create user account when you successfully install them, use the create account options.